xmars4/odoo-cicd-jenkins/README.md

         -   **ID**: sonar-token **Secret**: the token was obtained from step 6.1

 7. Send message to Telegram from Jenkins

     -   Follow [this link](https://gist.github.com/xmars4/25931e4e59476da70a183d0f5a1d9e9e) to obtain **BOT token** and **Channel ID**
     -   Add two secret text credentails to your Jenkins instance
         -   **ID**: telegram-bot-token **Secret**: BOT token
         -   **ID**: telegram-channel-id **Secret**: Channel ID

+8. Trigger build process manually

+    -   **You have to trigger build process first time manually before Github webhook can trigger the build process automatically**

+    -   Path: Dashboard / Your pipeline / Build Now

 :zap::zap:**Congrats**:v::v: : now your pipeline will automatic start building when the repo received a push event